Cost of solar panels in Michigan (2025)

 Are solar panels worth it in Michigan?

 Despite the state's cloudy days and snowy northern climate, solar panels can be worth it in Michigan.
-But it's important to note the cost-effectiveness of solar panels depends on several factors, including your household energy needs, the condition of your roof and where you live in Michigan.
-Some feel that systems are priced too high for the savings they get.
+But it's important to note the cost-effectiveness of solar panels depends on your household energy needs, the condition of your roof, where you live in Michigan and other factors.

 For instance, George in Port Huron, Michigan, told us the value wasn't what he expected.
 “I thought I could save more or it would not be as expensive.
 It will take years to recoup my cost into what I have paid,” he said.

-We suggest using the National Renewable Energy Laboratory's PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
+If your house is a good candidate, solar is worth considering if you like the idea of lower monthly utility bills and more energy independence.
+We suggest using the National Renewable Energy Laboratory's PVWatts Calculator to estimate how much electricity a solar panel can produce over a year at your house.
 Project Sunroof is a free solar savings estimator powered by Google Earth imagery.
-If your house is a good candidate for solar, it’s worth it if you like the idea of lower monthly utility bills and more energy independence.

 » STILL NOT SURE?
 Solar energy pros and cons